openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 *Figure  9.
 User name prompt*

-9. A sample username, Z99998, is entered as shown in Figure  10.
+1. **Please enter the username assigned to you!
+Do not use the sample username of Z99998.** A sample username, is entered as shown in Figure  10.
 The ID is assigned by the System Administrator.

 ![](Images/image064.jpg)